jordanhenshaw/alva_sorcerer_docs/docs/source/index.rst

 Documentation Objectives:
 ----------------------------------------
-This manual is here to make exciting things happen faster.
-This documentation is here to help you:
+This manual is here to make exciting things happen faster, to help you:

 .. toctree::